cran-task-views/ActuarialScience/ActuarialScience.md

 mortality rates which its data likelihood is mortality rates from different data sources such as: Death Registration System, Censuses or surveys.
 - `r pkg("IBMPopSim")` allows the efficient simulation of a wide class Individual Based Models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.
+- see also [epidemiology view](https://cran.r-project.org/view=Epidemiology) for epidemiology topics.